Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/data-services/en.md

 ## Page `props`

-To prepare the page `props`, the `SitecorePagePropsFactory` uses the [Layout Service](/docs/fundamentals/services/layout-service).and the [Dictionary Service](/docs/fundamentals/services/dictionary-service).
+To prepare the page `props`, the `SitecorePagePropsFactory` uses the [Layout Service API](/docs/fundamentals/services/layout-service) and the [Dictionary Service API](/docs/fundamentals/services/dictionary-service).
+You may use either the REST-based or GraphQL-based dictionary and layout services depending on requirements.

+> You can choose the initial dictionary and layout data fetch method on create with the optional `fetchWith` parameter.
+REST is used by default if you omit the parameter.
+For example, [with `jss create`](/docs/nextjs/getting-started-nextjs/walkthrough-jsscreate):
+>
+> ```
+> jss create my-first-jss-app nextjs [--fetchWith {REST|GraphQL}]
+> ```

 > If you need additional data for every page, you should fetch it inside the `SitecorePagePropsFactory` and return it together with the other properties.

-> We are currently using standard REST-based dictionary and layout services.
-For Sitecore Experience Edge, we will soon provide GraphQL-based implementations.

 ### locale